mfaani/mfaani/content/posts/devtools/optimizing-binaries-the-most-simple-binary/index.md

 `qux.swift` -> `qux.o`

 All files get compiled.
 To compile a file, all other files in the module will get parsed — if needed.
+Object files are machine code.
+However because they only make sense once they're all stitched together, they're considered as _intermediate_ files.
+You can run a single object file just like how a puzzle isn't complete without all its parts.
+Once you link all the object files together, then you have a binary which you can run/execute.

 ### Linking Step